appinho/SADailyCodingProblem/01/README.md

 * Think about a data structure that helps you to store previous numbers.

 ## Hint 3
-* Store the difference of k to the previous numbers in a hash set, since no key AND value is needed, to do it on O(N) time.
+* Store the difference of k to the previous numbers in a hash set, since no key **and** value is needed, to do it on O(N) time.